biocro/biocro/developer_documentation/contribution_guidelines.md

     const std::map<SoilType, soilText_str> soil_parameters =
     {
         //                        d = dimensionless
-        //                        d     d     d     J kg^-1     d     J s m^-3     d     d      d     Mg m^-3
+        //                        d     d     d     J / kg      d     J s / m^3    d     d      d     Mg / m^3
         //                        silt  clay  sand  air_entry   b     Ks           satur fieldc wiltp bulk_density { SoilType::sand,       { 0.05, 0.03, 0.92,      -0.7,  1.7,  5.8e-3,      0.87, 0.09,  0.03, 1.60 } },
         { SoilType::loamy_sand, { 0.12, 0.07, 0.81,      -0.9,  2.1,  1.7e-3,      0.72, 0.13,  0.06, 1.55 } },
     };
     ```

-* If you would like to include other details, include the units in the same way, and include details **following** the units so that the variables are still read like regular text.
+* If you would like to include other details, include the units in the
+  same way, and include details **following** the units so that the
+  variables are still read like regular text.
 For example, write

     ```c++
     ✓ return gswmol * 1000;  // mmol / m^2 / s.
 Convert from mol to mmol.
     ```

     _not_

     ```c++
     ✗ return gswmol * 1000;  // Converting from mol / m^2 / s to mmol / m^2 / s.
     ```

+    Note that in a case such as this, the units apply to the entire
+    value (`gswmol * 1000`) and not merely to the variable (`gswmol`).

-* Use SI conventions for units and dimensions, including capitalization.
-Specifically, use "`degrees C`", not "`C`", to indicate &deg;C.
+* Use SI conventions for units and dimensions, including
+  capitalization.
+Specifically, use "`degrees C`", not "`C`", to
+  indicate &deg;C.

 * Use full names when symbols are not available:
   * `micromoles / m^2`, _not_ `umol / m^2`
   * `degrees C`, _not_ ``*C``.

-* Use `dimensionless` for dimensionless quantities, and include how the dimensions have canceled if that is informative.
+* Use `dimensionless` for dimensionless quantities, and include how
+  the dimensions have canceled if that is informative.

 * Use `^` to indicate exponentiation: `m^2`, _not_ `m2`.

-* Prefer an asterisk to indicate multiplication; but indicating multiplication by juxtaposing units with exactly one space between them is acceptable.
-Prefer exactly one space on each side of the asterisk: `kg * m / s` or `kg m / s`.
+* Prefer an asterisk to indicate multiplication; but indicating
+  multiplication by juxtaposing units with exactly one space between
+  them is acceptable.
+Prefer exactly one space on each side of the
+  asterisk: `kg * m / s` or `kg m / s`.

-* Either a solidus ("/") or negative exponent is acceptable to indicate division, but ensure that the solidus is used correctly if used multiple times.
-Prefer exactly one space on each side of the solidus.
+* Either a solidus ("/") or negative exponent is acceptable to
+  indicate division, but ensure that the solidus is used correctly if
+  used multiple times.
+Prefer exactly one space on each side of the
+  solidus.

 #### Document parameters

-* When adding models that require new parameters, document the parameters in the parameter table in [src/parameters.h](../src/parameters.h).
-Please keep the table well formatted.
+* When adding models that require new parameters, document the
+  parameters in the parameter table in [src/parameters.h][].
+Please
+  keep the table well formatted.

-* If you are working on a model with undocumented parameters, it would be nice if you added them to the table as you work through the issue.
+* If you are working on a model with undocumented parameters, it would
+  be nice if you added them to the table as you work through the
+  issue.

 ### General coding considerations
 * Do not use C-style arrays.
 Use an appropriate data type from the standard library instead.